Explore Guyana and Suriname

 The Guiana Shield is a 1.7 billion-year-old Precambrian geological formation in northeast South America and is one of the regions of highest biodiversity in the world.

 The Shield has 1400 vertebrate species and 1680 bird species.
 The Shield is overlain by the largest expanse of undisturbed tropical rain forest in the world.
-Join us as we explore the Guianas: Guyana, Suriname and an optional extension to French Guiana.
+Join us as we explore Guyana and Suriname.

 The Guianas Experience Tour Package